Your loved one's behavior has a cause.

 Everything caregivers ask before taking their first step toward a CALM Home.

-No. Many of the most impactful changes are free or very low-cost — repositioning furniture, removing clutter, adjusting window coverings, and turning off background TV noise cost nothing.
-The Silver Path Toolkit does include curated product recommendations for those ready to invest further, but the protocol is designed to be accessible at every budget level.
+No. Many of the most impactful changes are free or very low-cost — turning off background TV, repositioning furniture, removing visual clutter, switching to finger foods.
+The Silver Path Toolkit includes curated product recommendations for those ready to invest further, but the protocol is designed to be accessible at every budget level.
+Start with what you have.

 Yes!
 Jess shares in-depth guidance, room-by-room walkthroughs, and caregiver Q&A sessions on the Silver Path YouTube channel.
 Subscribe to stay current with new protocols, product reviews, and live sessions.